Hyperion302/meteor/backend/src/services/VideoDataService/README.md

 1. Updates video in DB with provided fields
 2. Calls [SearchService](../SearchService/README.md)/updateVideo to update fields

+## updateContent

+_Internally used (not exposed to API), so it performs no authorization checks!_

+1. Updates the ID in the content_id field

 ## deleteVideo

 _Videos can only be deleted by their author or the channel owner_